gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 To regain all your abilities, you must "catch your breath."
 This is a short rest to breathe, lower your heart rate, and consider your next move.
 To catch your breath, you must be **out of danger or hidden from enemies**.

-When a mensaka catches his breath, the GM observes the situation and presents a new complication to the group.
+When a messenger catches his breath, the GM observes the situation and presents a new complication to the group.

 ### Loot Checks